EddyLuten/bhreia.com/docs/creatures/juvenile-Amalchian-dragon.md

 --8<-- "spoiler.html"

-A juvenile dragon, child of [[amalchi]].
-In terms of traditional D&D dragon stages, the juvenile sits between a Young dragon and a Wyrmling, representing a stage of growth in between.
-The creature is large, like a Young dragon, but paired down to represent less of a challenge.
+A juvenile Dragon, child of [[amalchi]].
+In terms of traditional D&D Dragon stages, the juvenile sits between a Young Dragon and a Wyrmling, representing a stage of growth in between.
+See [[dragons]] for more information on Dragons and their stages in this setting.
+The creature is large, like a Young Dragon, but paired down to represent less of a challenge.
 These should only be encountered at the start of [[blue-skies]].

 ## Juvenile Amalchian Dragon {:.stats}

-Large dragon, lawful evil
+Large Dragon, lawful evil
 {:.stat .alignment}

 **Armor Class:** 17, natural armor